diarmidmackenzie/sdt-condensed/OIT.md

 ### A Model of Internalization and Integration

-To transform values, beliefs or regulations that come from external sources into one's own, requires integrating them with other values beliefs or regulations that one already holds.
+To transform values, beliefs or regulations that come from external sources into one's own, requires integrating them with other values, beliefs or regulations that one already holds.

 This is an active process that may require adjustments or refinements to either the new idea, or to previously held ideas.